-8.3 ChatBox Module
+7.3 ChatBox Module

-We haven't implemented our ChatBox Module this semester; we would like to put this module into practice on the coming semester.
+We haven't implemented our ChatBox Module in our FYP; but we think it would be a great idea if our product has a chatting module for communication.
 ChatBox module looks like a WhatApps or Facebook chatting system.
 It is complicated and hard to implement.
-For this reason, we think that it is a good idea to absorb an opensource API called three20.
+For this reason, we think that it is a good idea to absorb an open-source API called three20.